 Other icing options for this orange bundt cake recipe:

 Blackberries aren’t your favorite flavor?
-I’m bummed you’ll miss out on my tequila mojito and blackberry muffins, but no worries, because it’s super easy to make the icing for this orange cake recipe with another flavor.
+I’m bummed you’ll miss out on my tequila mojito and recipe for blackberry muffins, but no worries, because it’s super easy to make the icing for this orange cake recipe with another flavor.

 Since we’re only using the juice of the blackberries to make the icing, it can be swapped out with literally any other type of juice – orange, lemon, lime, cranberry, raspberry, you name it!
 You’ll need 2 tablespoons of any other type of juice.